aws-powertools/powertools-lambda-python/docs/we_made_this.md

 > **Author: [Ran Isenberg](mailto:ran.isenberg@ranthebuilder.cloud) [:material-twitter:](https://twitter.com/IsenbergRan){target="_blank" rel="nofollow"} [:material-linkedin:](https://www.linkedin.com/in/ranisenberg/){target="_blank" rel="nofollow"}**

 When building applications with AWS Lambda it is critical to verify the data structure and validate the input due to the multiple different sources that can trigger them.
-In this session Ran Isenberg (CyberArk) will present one of the interesting features of AWS Lambda Powertools for python: the parser.
+In this session Ran Isenberg (CyberArk) will present one of the interesting features of Powertools for AWS Lambda for python: the parser.

 In this session you will learn how to increase code quality, extensibility and testability, boost you productivity and ship rock solid apps to production.

 <iframe src="https://player.twitch.tv/?video=1034744364&parent=docs.powertools.aws.dev&autoplay=false" frameborder="0" allowfullscreen="true" scrolling="no" height="378" width="620"></iframe>

-#### Talk DEV to me | Feature Flags with AWS Lambda Powertools
+#### Talk DEV to me | Feature Flags with Powertools for AWS Lambda

 > **Author: [Ran Isenberg](mailto:ran.isenberg@ranthebuilder.cloud) [:material-twitter:](https://twitter.com/IsenbergRan){target="_blank" rel="nofollow"} [:material-linkedin:](https://www.linkedin.com/in/ranisenberg/){target="_blank" rel="nofollow"}**